djordje200179/Niski/README.md

 This system combines several university assignments into a functional whole project.
 It integrates FPGA design, low-level programming, and system programming.
-The ultimate objective of this project is to develop a programmable microcontroller capable of running any multithreaded program while also facilitating communication with the outside world."
+The ultimate objective of this project is to develop a programmable microcontroller capable of running any multithreaded program while also facilitating communication with the outside world.

 ## Hardware
 For this project Cyclone IV EP4CE6E22C8 FPGA development board was used: